-Shared store
+Shared store (recommended)

-The live and backup brokers store their messaging data in a single directory on a shared file system (typically a Storage Area Network, or SAN).
+The live and backup brokers store their messaging data in a single directory on a shared file system (typically a storage area network, or SAN).
 If the live broker fails, the backup broker loads the messaging data from the shared file system and takes over for the failed live broker.
+In most cases, you should use shared store instead of replication.
+Because shared store does not replicate data over the network, it typically provides better performance than replication.
+Shared store also avoids network isolation (also called "split brain") issues in which a live broker and its backup become live at the same time.